gabibamboi-x/Weather-App/README.md

 # Weather-App

 Weather-App is, well as the title says - a weather app.
-Users can search for a city and get the current weather and the forecast for the next 5 days.
-They can also chose their preferred temperature unit.
+Users can search for a city and get the current weather data and the forecast for the next 5 days.
+They can also choose their preferred temperature unit.

 ![App Screenshot](https://github.com/gabibamboi-x/Weather-App/blob/main/src/Images/screenshot.png)